Halal conspiracy theories: Incidents

 The spread of conspiracy theories and rumors regarding halal and halal certification has led to boycotts and harassment campaigns against companies and businesses.

 In November 2014, South Australian dairy company Fleurieu Milk and Yoghurt was forced to drop a $50,000 contract with airline Emirates due to public pressure, as the contract required the products to be halal-certified.
 In January 2015, a Malaysian-owned café in Western Australia was subject to online harassment and calls for boycott after the owners made a Facebook post explaining what halal means in response to a negative review.

 In early 2017, Cadbury was the target of separate but related calls for boycott in Australia and the United Kingdom, ostensibly due to alleged halal certification in its chocolate products.
-In Australia, these calls were spearheaded by Senator Pauline Hanson, who then claimed that the proceeds from Cadbury's halal-certified products were used to built mosques (two years prior, Hanson also propagated claims that such proceeds funded terrorism as well).
+In Australia, these calls were spearheaded by Senator Pauline Hanson, who then claimed that the proceeds from Cadbury's halal-certified products were used to build mosques (two years prior, Hanson also propagated claims that such proceeds funded terrorism as well).
 In the United Kingdom, the campaign started in social media, accusing the company of "Muslim appeasement", and received support from the English Defence League.
 Cadbury and its parent company Mondelez released statements affirming that while its British chocolate products are suitable for vegetarians and those following a halal diet, they are not halal-certified.

 Himalaya Drug Company of India has been targeted in social media for its halal certification in several occasions in 2021 and 2022, accused of using beef extracts in products and of having a pro-Muslim and anti-Hindu bias among executives and employees as a result.
 An Alt News fact-check on the former claim concluded that Himalaya does not use animal-based gelatin in the accused products (tablets), but vegetarian hypromellose, and that, by comparison, 98% of Indian pharmaceutical companies make use of animal-based capsules.
 Campaigns against state-owned companies in India such as the Indian Railway Catering and Tourism Corporation and Air India for offering halal-certified products have also been proposed in 2022.